04 December 2018

 Recently, Google brought some modifications to one of their most popular products.
 The Californian company introduced a significant change in Maps API pricing.
 It still starts with a free plan but map views limit has been reduced (from 775,000 to 28,000/month) and the price for the extended usage increased sharply – by 1400% (from $0.5 to $7 monthly for additional 1,000 maps views).
 That’s why many companies and developers started looking for Google Maps API alternatives.

-Is it the time for Google Maps API alternatives?
+Is it time for Google Maps API alternatives?

 For many years, Google Maps has been the most popular tool for desktop and mobile end users.
-People searching for a plumber in the neighborhood, trying to locate the nearest ATM or simply looking for the direction in the new place were using the Google’s product.
-Traditional businesses use online maps for advertising and digital businesses use it as a part of their products.
-For example: Google Maps used to be the first choice for variety of food delivery management software or taxi apps.
+People searching for a plumber in the neighborhood, trying to locate the nearest ATM or simply looking for the direction in a new place when using Google’s products.
+Traditional businesses use online maps for advertising and digital businesses use them as a part of their products.
+For example, Google Maps used to be the first choice for a variety of food delivery management software or taxi apps.

 But the landscape has changed after Google increased Maps API pricing.
 It forced a lot of companies to look for an alternative.
 What’s more, the change in the pricing is not the only issue compelling business owners and developers.
-Low-traffic users with their free plans still have to “pay” with their end-users’ personal data.
-And they don’t have the control over the map.
+Low-traffic users with their free plans still have to “pay” for their end-users personal data.
+And they don’t have control over the map.
 Alongside, Google has changed a few important technical things:

 The best map APIs

 There are at least a few reasons to do this.
-Firstly, the community behind the OpenStreetMap is diverse and passionate.
-Enthusiastic mappers, GIS professionals, engineers running the OSM servers, humanitarians mapping disaster-affected areas and many more people regularly contribute to this project.
+Firstly, the community behind OpenStreetMap is diverse and passionate.
+Enthusiastic mappers, GIS professionals, engineers running the OSM servers, humanitarians mapping disaster-affected areas, and many more people regularly contribute to this project.

 Secondly, if you consider building a local community app, OpenStreetMap offers plenty of local insights.
 Bigger companies don’t provide this kind of data.
 Thirdly, it’s worth mentioning that OpenStreetMap data is not only open but also free of charge.

 And finally, the founders of OpenStreetMap are known for creating CloudMade.
-It offered customisable maps a long time before Google styled their Maps.
+It offered customizable maps a long time before Google styled its Maps.

 Pricing: you can use OpenStreetMap for any purpose without any costs.
 Just remember to credit OSM and its community.

-Another open mapping platform, MapBox, presents itself as an impeccable example of how the mapping solutions should look like.
-It’s an advanced approach to the subject – MapBox is built on vector maps and the data is rendered in real time on your device.
+Another open mapping platform, MapBox, presents itself as an impeccable example of how mapping solutions should look like.
+It’s an advanced approach to the subject – MapBox is built on vector maps and the data is rendered in real-time on your device.

-MapBox offers SDKs for iOS, Android, Unity, React Native and Qt.
-The maps have a visually-appealing design, they are powered by OpenStreetMap data and it’s simple to customize the colours and the features to suit any style or brand you need.
+MapBox offers SDKs for iOS, Android, Unity, React Native, and Qt.
+The maps have a visually-appealing design, they are powered by OpenStreetMap data and it’s simple to customize the colors and the features to suit any style or brand you need.
 Thanks to that, developers can achieve great UI and UX in the application.

 Pricing: it’s based on a pay-as-you-go model with a free starter.
 After reaching out-of-charge limits, you have to pay $0.50 per each 1,000 web map views or geocodes.
 Alternatively, you can extend your pay-as-you-go package with a commercial one.
 It costs $499/month.

-Pricing: TomTom gives developers 2,500 free transactions daily, alongside with a pay-as-you-go credit package.
-Any extensions depend on the volume you need and the actual usage.
-TomTom offers variety of bundles.
+Pricing: TomTom gives developers 2,500 free transactions daily, alongside a pay-as-you-go credit package.
+Any extensions depending on the volume you need and the actual usage.
+TomTom offers a variety of bundles.
 You can expect additional credits to be charged with circa $0.5 per 1,000 requests.

-Pricing: Polymaps are free.
+Pricing: Polymaps is free.
 Just remember to credit them.

-MapFit is a SEO-friendly, big-data-based solution based on locations.
-According to the authors, it’s engine is able to automatically identify the physical entrances for 95% of addresses assigned to the building structures.
+MapFit is an SEO-friendly, big-data-based solution based on locations.
+According to the authors, its engine is able to automatically identify the physical entrances for 95% of addresses assigned to the building structures.
 Therefore, it seems to be a new quality in storefront geocoding.
-On top of that, MapFit offers pretty great API and SDKs for Android and iOS.
-Very fast vector map tile server gives you much more accurate and reliable geocoding results than MapBox or OSM.
+On top of that, MapFit offers pretty great APIs and SDKs for Android and iOS.
+A very fast vector map tile server gives you much more accurate and reliable geocoding results than MapBox or OSM.

 Another option worth checking is called AND.
-More than three decades of experience in providing APIs for location-based services gives you a pretty reliable solution.
+More than three decades of experience in providing APIs for location-based services give you a pretty reliable solution.

 Pricing: For a full range of prices you need to contact their sales department.

 Pricing: There’s no pricing available.
-You can request a trial API key on Sygic website.
+You can request a trial API key on the Sygic website.